Free insulation and boiler grants

 • Will I have to pay anything towards a boiler replacement?

-For boilers installed as part of the scheme, it'll usually include fitting, though there may be an extra cost if an engineer needs to carry out any additional work, such as installing new or additional pipe work.
+This will usually include fitting, though there may be an extra cost if an engineer needs to carry out any additional work, such as installing new or additional pipe work.
 You should be told about this beforehand.

 • Can you still get it if you rent or you're a council tenant?